-Julia Belle Swain Photos, Page 2
+Julia Belle Swain Photos, page 2 See also, Julia Belle Swain Illustrations

 Six widescreen frame captures of the JULIA BELLE SWAIN as the "RIVER QUEEN" from the 1973 musical film version of TOM SAWYER.
 The movie was filmed on the Missouri River at Arrow Rock, Missouri.
 Captain Dennis Trone is at the wheel in the pilot house upper right.
 In 1971 Cap'n Trone designed and supervised the construction of the JULIA BELLE at the Dubuque Boat & Boiler Works where she had the distinction of being the last boat to be built there.